stephen-ics/haskell/README.md

 - In the example of take 5 square, Haskell only generates 5 squares due to laziness

 - In Haskell, a 'bottom' sometimes called a "diverging term" is used to describe a non-terminating or undefined value, often represented as '⊥', it's value has no normal form and does not produce a valid result.
 It does not successfully compute and yield any meaningful output
 - Laziness is Haskell allow for bottoms to be "threaded around" without immediately causing an error or divergence.
-These values can be passed around through expressions until they are forced to be evaluated.
+These values can be passed around through expressions until they are forced to be evaluated
 ```haskell
     bot = bot --The expression 'bot' does not diverge since the second argument is not used in the body of const
     const 42 bot